Azure-for-Startups/Content/Content/AWS S3 to Azure Storage migration - 06.2016.md

     height="2.4270833333333335in"}

-    Here choose a Predefined configuration (for our example it should be â€œIISâ€�) and Environment type (â€œSingle instanceâ€�).
+    Here choose a Predefined configuration (for our example it should be "IIS") and Environment type ("Single instance").
 Click Next.

-3. Choose â€œUpload your ownâ€� radiobutton and select your project archive at the next page called Application Version (â€œ*AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS*â€� (c)).
+3. Choose "Upload your own" radiobutton and select your project archive at the next page called Application Version ("*AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS*" (c)).
 Please make sure that your file meets the requirements (see AWS Documentation
     <https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deployment.source.html>).
     Click Next.
 Wait while the application version is uploading.